UPCOMING EVENTS

 Tony Sissons photo

 Tony Sissons is a geo-demographer who has successfully shepherded many cities and counties through the public process of redrawing their election districts to balance populations after a federal census.
-Since 1990, he has prepared 31 city, county and community college election district plans, all pre-cleared by the U. S. Department of Justice on first submission, and none challenged in court.
-One of his recent innovations is an online resident redistricting application which eight jurisdictions have offered, free of charge, to their residents.
-He has a B. S. in City and Regional Planning (1972) from California Polytechnic State University, and a Master of Public Administration (1981) from ASU’s Center for Public Affairs.
+Since 1990, he has prepared 31 city, county, and community college election district plans, all pre-cleared by the U. S. Department of Justice on first submission.
+One of his recent innovations is an online resident redistricting application, which eight jurisdictions have offered, free of charge, to their residents.
+He has a BS in City and Regional Planning (1972) from California Polytechnic State University and a Master of Public Administration (1981) from ASU’s Center for Public Affairs.

 October 18, 2016, 6:00-8:00 pm